Whole school curriculum planning: Eltham North Primary School~ 2019

 Teaching and learning teams across levels will be maintained to ensure scope and sequence across the school is monitored.
 These teaching and learning teams are currently responsible for core curriculum development and delivery in literacy, numeracy and an integrated study program addressing the Science and Health.
 Specialist programs from Prep to Year 6 are delivered for Physical Education, Visual and the Performing Arts, (Italian), ICT, Coaching in Independent Reading and Café Menu and VCOP Big Write.
 Supportive curriculum initiatives and programs include Literacy, Maths and Science Support and Extension and Reading Recovery.

-Teaching and learning teams are supported by school improvement teams in literacy, numeracy, ICT, sustainable schools, access (welfare), assessment and reporting and personalised learning.
+Teaching and learning teams are supported by school improvement teams in literacy, numeracy, ICT, STEAM, access (welfare), assessment and reporting and personalised learning.
 A member of each teaching and learning team is represented on the school improvement teams with all team leaders being members of the assessment and reporting school improvement team.

 The leadership group is focused on 4-5 year planning cycles and continuous analysis of a range of data around school improvement.
 At this level there is an integration of long term planning around fiscal management, workforce planning and school structures.
 There is a high level of professional development and the promotion of professional autonomy in the context of participation in the school improvement and teaching and learning teams and consultancy support for key initiatives.